^Top^

 Medical Emergencies and Children

-Injuries, accidents and illness happen and often times they can't be avoided but parents can have the upper hand by preparing ahead of time for these medical emergencies.
 Pete and Maribel Hernandez have provided a list of emergencies to assist parents in anticipation of the unexpected, helping to save not only precious time but also money on costly and often unnecessary professional medical care.
-A little advance preparation can also cut response time and safe a father or mother's frazzled nerves.
+A little advance preparation can also cut response time and save a father or mother's frazzled nerves.

 Prioritize a medical emergency;